Skip to main content

 Recognize Staff

-Use your newsletter or website to acknowledge staff's accomplishments or milestones in their life.
+Use your newsletter, social media, or website to acknowledge staff members’ accomplishments or milestones in their lives.
 Make sure to praise and acknowledge good work and efforts of your staff.

 A program culture and climate where staff morale is positive because they feel supported, nurtured and celebrated can also lead to a very effective and inexpensive recruitment tool, “word of mouth”.
 Listen as this director shares how staff morale can be a key strategy in recruiting for your program.